 Now, you must try and understand what causes this dreadful situation.
 Time to look into the causes of receding gums.

 A bunch of factors can lead to receding gums.
 This is why it is necessary to be cautious about your oral health.
-The following are some of the most common causes of receding gums:
+The following are some of the most common causes:

 Consuming tobacco in any form develops a sticky plaque in your teeth, and can cause your gums to recede.